Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Tracking Your Process with Social Media Analytics Tools

-Which of your tweets perform best?
+Which of your tweets performs best?
 When are the best times to post on Instagram?
 The only way to answer these questions is to track your social media performance regularly.

 Tracking your social media performance is key to achieving a successful social media strategy.
 Analytics help measure your social media efforts over time.
 This becomes important when you’re evaluating how well your content is performing.
 It is also a strong indication of when you are looking for ways to improve and refine your social media strategy.
 At the end of the day, it is crucial to figure out what works and what doesn’t.